Depth optimization of CNOT ladder circuits: Conclusion

 \section{Conclusion}

-In summary, we have presented a method for constructing shallow depth circuits by replacing standard two-qubit entangling gates, such as the CX gate, with their measurement-based equivalent ones, corresponding to three-qubit circuits that utilize auxiliary qubits, mid-circuit measurements, and conditional single-qubit gates.
-This approach addresses the depth limitations imposed by finite coherence times in current quantum hardware and is most effective for platforms where CX errors are relatively low compared to qubit idling errors.
-The types of circuits considered in this work are immediately relevant to VQAs, but the method used is not limited to those.
-Overall, the technique discussed in this work enables scalable implementation of structured circuits within the constraints of near-term devices.
+In summary, we have presented a method for constructing shallow depth CNOT ladder circuits by replacing standard CNOT gates with their measurement-based equivalent ones, corresponding to three-qubit circuit primitives that use auxiliary qubits, mid-circuit measurements, and conditional single-qubit gates.
+This approach addresses the depth limitations imposed by finite coherence times in current quantum hardware and is most effective for platforms where CNOT error probabilities are relatively low compared to qubit idling error probabilities.
+The types of circuits considered in this work are immediately relevant to various applications, such as the preparation of GHZ states, the implementation of fan-out and long-range CNOT gates, fermionic simulations, and the construction of ansatz circuits for variational quantum computing.
+Overall, the technique discussed in this work enables a scalable implementation of structured circuits within the constraints of near-term quantum devices.